Kungsleden trail or better known as “The King´s Trail” is one of the best hikes in Europe.

 This is probably the hardest day on the whole trek, it’s not only one of the longest days, but they’re a lot of deep muddy sections, flooded rivers and slippery stones on the way.

-I also had really bad weather this day, with heavy wind and rain during the whole day.
+I also had nasty weather this day, with heavy wind and rain during the whole day.

-The hills are not too steep, but since there are no trees around you will be very exposed to the wind, and for a while, you are just going to walk on stone.
+The hills are not too steep, but since there are no trees around, you will be very exposed to the wind, and for a while, you are just going to walk on the stones.

 Luckily they have built a small wind shelter hut (with outdoor toilet) at about 15km.

 This is also one of the first places where it is possible to pitch a tent, and I decided to do so because of the awful weather I had that day.